5 Helpful Tips for Loving Your Body the Way It Is

 4. Thank your body.

 It might sound silly, but start thanking your body for all the ways it has enabled you to experience the fullness of life.
 Gratitude shifts the mindset and compels you to move forward in your journey toward self-love.
-After all, what voice motivates you more: the bully voice that sneers accusations like, “You stink at life.
+After all, what voice motivates you more?
+The bully voice sneers accusations like, “You stink at life.
 Look how you’ve let yourself go.”
 Or the voice of grace that says, “Your value isn’t contingent on how you look, act, or what you can do.”
 Focus on what is, rather than what isn’t.

 5. Discover your best and healthiest self.